 If your laptop works fine while plugged in but stops working after it is unplugged, your laptop battery is bad, or your laptop is not charging the battery.
 Below are steps that can be taken to help identify the cause of this issue.

 Leave power plugged in

 Make sure the computer has been charging from the power plug for at least two hours before it is unplugged.

 Connect laptop directly to wall

-If you are using a power strip, surge protector, or UPS disconnect the laptop from it and plug it directly into the wall.
-In some cases if the power strip or other devices may be bad and is preventing the battery from being charged.
+If you are using a power strip, surge protector, or UPS, disconnect the laptop from it and plug it directly into the wall.
+In some cases, the power strip or other devices may be bad and preventing the battery from being charged.

 Remove and reconnect battery